-Designate a responsible adult to watch young children while in the bath and all children swimming or playing in or around water.
-Supervisors of preschool children should provide “touch supervision”, be close enough to reach the child at all times.
+Water Watchers of children under the ages of 4, should provide “touch supervision,” by staying within arms reach of the child at all times.
 Because drowning occurs quickly and quietly, adults should not be involved in any other distracting activity while supervising children, even if lifeguards are present.

-Seizure Disorder Safety
+Seizure Disorder Safety.

-Learn Cardiopulmonary Resuscitation (CPR).
+Learn Cardiopulmonary Resuscitation (CPR) & First Aid.

-Don’t let swimmers hyperventilate before swimming underwater or try to hold their breath for long periods of time.
+Its important to not let swimmers hyperventilate before swimming underwater or try to hold their breath for long periods of time.
 This can cause them to pass out.
 This is sometimes called “shallow water blackout” and can lead to drowning.

 Strong winds and thunderstorms with lightning strikes are dangerous.
 Always know the local weather conditions and forecast before participating in water activities like swimming or boating.